lmbernardo7520112/first-challenge-front-end-react/README.md

 #### Contact 📧

-If you have any questions or suggestions regarding this project, feel free to contact us at [mailto:leonardo.bernardo@professor.pb.gov.br].
+If you have any questions or suggestions regarding this project, feel free to contact us at [leonardo.bernardo@professor.pb.gov.br](mailto:leonardo.bernardo@professor.pb.gov.br).

 Thank you for using the Currency Converter!
 Happy converting! 🎉